Alcohol consumption by youth in the United States

 Underage drinking has become an activity primarily done in secrecy.
 In what is known as pre-gaming or pre-partying, underage drinkers may hide their alcohol consumption by drinking quickly before they go out.
 Brittany Levine explained in her article "Pre-Gaming" in USA Today that "of all drinking events involving pre-partying, 80% involved additional drinking afterward," and that pre-partying is involved in approximately 45% of all drinking events.

-According to the 2024 National Survey on Drug Use and Health (NSDUH), among those aged 12 to 20: 5.1 million males (25.7%) and 5.3 million females (28.4%) reported alcohol use in the past month.
-Binge drinking was reported by 2.9 million individuals (7.6%), and heavy alcohol use by 576,000 individuals (1.5%).

-The 2024 National Survey on Drug Use and Health (NSDUH) also reports: